jonnyrobots/roberts.work/_posts/2020-06-09-decision-in-principle.md

 ### 5. Make it myself

 I think my last principle (for now) is likely to be my most controversial.
-Should I begin to create a product, it should be something I can build and own myself as a solo-founder.
+Should I create a product, it should be something I can build and own myself as a solo-founder – at least until I can no longer grow it to whatever it needs to be.

 This is in part because most of the successful[^5] start-ups I’ve met have been run by solo-founders.
 It’s also because I get enough collaboration and influence practice in my day job.

 I have two contrasting views on this already, and I expect this principle to be the one that gets tested the most because:

 1. The people who advocate most strongly for co-founders are Venture Capitalists.
 Of the ones I’ve met, none would entertain the idea of investing in a solo-founder.
 My assumption for that preference is that co-founders somehow half the risk of an already risky investment[^6].
-2. The people who have started companies as co- or multi-founders have repeatedly told me that it’s nice to be able to experience the ride together; support through the lows, shared celebration for the highs.
+2. The people who have started companies as co- or multi-founders have repeatedly told me that it’s nice to be able to experience the ride together; support through the lows and shared celebration of the highs.

 So, to recap: